-Sledgehammer workout – now instead of the old school chopping wood, Inoue uses the modern edition of the sledgehammer on the tire.
+Sledgehammer workout – now instead of the old-school chopping wood, Inoue uses the modern edition of the sledgehammer on the tire.
 Once again this exercise is to help develop POWER, making it an excellent workout option for him.
-This exercise helps to strengths the majority of your upper body.
+This exercise helps to strengthen the majority of your upper body.

-Boulder throwing – Not what you would expect from lower weight fighter like Inoue, but he is’ ‘The Monster’ after all!
-This is once again full body exercise and requires your whole body to generate the power to throw rock up in the air.
+Boulder throwing – Not what you would expect from a lower-weight fighter like Inoue, but he is ‘The Monster’ after all!
+This is once again a full-body exercise and requires your whole body to generate the power to throw rock up in the air.